AN IRISH INDEPENDENT BOOK TO CATCH YOUR IMAGINATION

-The year is 2272 and the last of the polar icecaps have melted.
-New York and Buenos Aires were submerged years ago and the Patagonian Archipelagos have been radically transformed into the only habitable lands on Earth.
+The year is 2272.
+New York and Buenos Aires were submerged years ago and the Patagonian archipelagos are the only habitable lands on Earth.
+Here, Dengue Boy is a humanoid mosquito whose monstrous appearance repulses everyone, including his own mother.

 As the world spirals to its end, Dengue Boy searches for the meaning of his life and his true origins.
-Elsewhere, adults negotiate the value of pandemics on the Stock Exchange and waste the last of Earth's resources, while children more privileged than Dengue Boy plug into virtual realities and constant streams of violent video games.
-In delirious prose that brings together the picaresque, manga, body horror and cyberpunk, Dengue Boy delivers an extraordinary and bizarre portrait of a demented future.
+Elsewhere, adults exploit the value of pandemics on the Stock Exchange and waste the last of Earth's resources, while their privileged children plug into virtual realities and stream violent video games.
+For readers of China Miéville, Samanta Schweblin and Mariana Enríquez, with joyful, savage flair, Dengue Boy blends body horror and cyberpunk to deliver an extraordinary portrait of a demented future.

 Autorentext